New report from MOAS reveals drowning risks for children in refugee camps

 Open sewers, latrines and other water sources pose deadly risks to around 500,000 children for whom the camp is currently home.

 Hundreds of thousands of Muslim-minority Rohingya fled over the border into Bangladesh in just a few weeks beginning in late August 2017.
 They were escaping violence by Myanmar authorities that was so brutal the country is currently facing genocide proceedings in international courts.
 Arriving in Cox’s Bazar they joined others who had fled previous waves of violence in Myanmar.
 Currently over 800,000 Rohingya are sheltering in the district of Cox’s Bazar.
-Since 2017 MOAS was one of the first INGOs on the scene to provide support and has continued to offer work with partners such as UNHCR, IOM, Helvetas, offering technical expertise and support on disaster risk reduction.
+Since 2017 MOAS was one of the first INGOs on the scene to provide support and has continued to offer work with partners offering technical expertise and support on disaster risk reduction.

 While the Bangladesh government and local residents in Cox’s Bazar have rightly been praised for their initial generous welcoming of the refugees and considerable improvements have been made since the start of the crisis, conditions in the camps remain extremely over-crowded and hazardous.